Eribakova/CS5010/README.md

 ### Introducing our DATASET

+REQUIRED: The Data: Describe your data set and its significance.
+Where did you obtain this data set from?
+Why did you choose the data set that you did?
+Indicate if you carried out any preprocessing/data cleaning/outlier removal, and so on to sanitize your data.

 We got our dataset from 'Capital Bikshare', from following website: https://www.capitalbikeshare.com/system-data For our project, we concatenated monthly dataset from  February 2019 to March 2021.
 We then merged in data on COVID-19 cases and deaths since March 2020.